Synthesizing Quantum-Circuit Optimizers: Related Work

 \paragraph{Verified optimizers} Compilers are hard to get right~\cite{DBLP:conf/issta/SunLZS16}, and much progress has been made in building verified classical compilers~\cite{compcert,cakeML}.
-This includes verified optimizing compilers, using interactive theorem proving~\cite{compcertPeephole, compcertPoly, compcertMiddle, cakeMLfp} as well as automated techniques like \textsc{smt}-solving~\cite{alive,alive2,cobalt}.
+This includes verified optimizing compilers, using interactive theorem proving~\cite{compcertPeephole, compcertPoly, compcertMiddle, cakeMLfp} and automated techniques like \textsc{smt}-solving~\cite{alive,alive2,cobalt}.
 In the quantum realm, similar efforts have included reversible circuit compilers verified in F*~\cite{reqwire,reverc}, the optimizer \textsc{voqc} \cite{hietala2021verified}, which has been formally verified in Coq, and Giallar \cite{Giallar} for verification of Qiskit optimizations.
-Our work, in contrast to the above, automatically synthesizes and verifies rewrite rules, relying on novel verification insights and a probabilistic data structure.
+Our work, in contrast to the above, automatically synthesizes probabilistically verified rewrite rules, relying on novel verification insights for this problem domain and a probabilistic data structure.
+Leveraging \pit for equivalence-checking has been applied in other areas such as program analysis \cite{gulwani2003} and machine learning \cite{wang2021}.

 \paragraph{Circuit resynthesis} There are quantum-circuit optimizations that \ours cannot discover.
 The most interesting is that of \citet{cross2019validating}.
 This optimization finds maximal disjoint blocks of gates that operate on a given control and target of a $\cnot$ in the block.
 For each two-qubit block, the optimization computes a unitary operation and resynthesizes a subcircuit for the block using either exact techniques \cite{KAK, KAK2} or approximation.
 Other similar optimizations include \textsc{quest}~\cite{patelQUEST}, which performs approximate resynthesis of circuits to reduce their $\cnot$ count, and several exact resynthesis techniques for reducing the $\cnot$ counts in circuits \cite{CNOTSDP, Meuli2018, Davis2020}.